zaiisao/Documentation/en/Video/start_call_ios.md

 **Method 2: Manually add the SDK files**

-1. Go to [SDK Downloads](https://docs.agora.io/en/Agora%20Platform/downloads), download the latest version of the Agora SDK for iOS, and unzip the downloaded SDK package.
+1. Go to [SDK Downloads](https://docs.agora.io/en/Agora%20Platform/downloads), download the latest version of the Agora SDK for iOS, and extract the files from the downloaded SDK package.
 The SDK package contains two types of `AgoraRtcKit.framework` and `AgoraRtcCryptoLoader.framework`, and you can find the following differences:
  - The `AgoraRtcKit.framework` and `AgoraRtcCryptoLoader.framework` in the `libs` folder contains armv7 and arm64 architecture, and does not support a simulator.
 After integrating these libraries, the app can be uploaded to the App Store directly.
  - The `AgoraRtcKit.framework` and `AgoraRtcCryptoLoader.framework` file in the `ALL_ARCHITECTURE` folder contains armv7, arm64, x86_64 and i386 architecture, and supports simulators.
 After integrating these libraries, the app cannot be uploaded to the App Store directly, and you need to remove x86_64 and i386 architecture in the libraries manually before uploading the app.
 ![](https://web-cdn.agora.io/docs-files/1591776711076)